artefactual-sdps/preprocessing-moma/README.md

 # preprocessing-moma

 **preprocessing-moma** is an Enduro preprocessing workflow for MoMA SIPs.
-It removes unwanted files/directories from the SIP based on configuration.
+It removes unwanted ".DS_Store" files from the SIP.

 - [Configuration](#configuration)
 - [Local environment](#local-environment)